rydalch/rydalch.github.io/_projects/llm-answers.md

 So I tried an agentic approach that led to much better and more consistent outcomes.
 It works with a large, single policy document with over a hundred pages, and it works with a set of smaller, 3 to 5 page each, policy documents.

 This has been a fascinating journey, moving far beyond my initial scope into the nuanced and often challenging world of building truly robust agents.
-I went from an initial RAG idea, through a "RAG Obituary" paradigm shift, to the difficult but rewarding process of hardening a local, file-navigating agent against real-world failures.
+I went from an initial RAG idea, through a "RAG Obituary" paradigm shift, to the local, file-navigating agent.

 #### **Phase 1: The RAG Illusion**